Essay

 • end with this output and this resulting frontier.

+Without explicit boundaries, the statement of the proof becomes muddy.
 With explicit boundaries, the proof object can remain narrow and meaningful:

 • this execution started here,